A Zen chronicle written with the journalist François Busson for the Swiss magazine L’Illustré.

 Month by month, a journey through the little worries of everyday life – practical exercises to modify our relationship to existence.

-YouTube channel: www.youtube.com/DailyzenFr ( english spoken videos )
+YouTube channel: www.youtube.com/DailyzenFr ( videos in english or french with english subtitles )

 June : pass an exam and stay zen.